Klipsch R-120SW active subwoofer review

-Klipsch has been manufacturing speakers since 1946, so they are not for beginners in this field.
-The side of the 120SW speaker box is about half a meter long, and the 30cm subwoofer is brass-colored.
+Klipsch has been manufacturing speakers since 1946, so they are not beginners in this matter.
+The side of the 120SW speaker box is about half a meter long, and the 30cm wide subwoofer has a brass colour.
 The MDF speaker housing is covered in black, glossy vinyl, which is scratch-resistant and also keeps fingerprints away, which is a very pleasant surprise, as it makes it even easier to keep the speaker clean.
 The reinforced box reduces unpleasant resonances almost completely.
 Rubber feet protect the parquet from scratches.
 The rigid, lightweight, concave, copper-vaporized membrane (IMG-Injection Molded Graphite) subwoofer is powered by a 400-watt digital amplifier.
-Use the LED on the front panel to see if the subwoofer is on or off.
+The LED on the front panel indicates if the subwoofer is on or off.

-There is a very large reflex opening on the back of the box that significantly reduces turbulence and distortions.
-On the back there are frequency control, power and other mode buttons, as well as a phase changer.
-The L / R line for stereo amplifiers and the LFE connectors for AV amplifiers are also located on the back.
-The cutting frequency can also be adjusted.
+On the back of the box, there is a very large reflex opening that significantly reduces turbulence and distortions, a frequency control, power and other buttons, as well as a phase changer.
+The L / R line for stereo amplifiers and the LFE connectors for AV amplifiers are also located on the back, and frequency can also be adjusted.
 The frequency transmission is 29-120 Hz, the power is 200/400 Watt, the maximum sound pressure is 116 dB.
 Large black spikes guarantee complete insulation from the floor.
 The minimalist design is eye-catching and fits easily into virtually any room with any style and furnishings.
 The speaker weighs 14kg, which may make it feel a little heavy.
-We would clearly give 5 out of 5 points for its appearance.
+If we had to score the design, we would clearly give 5 out of 5 points.

 The rehearsal

-We started bass testing with classical music.
-We listened to the song Torreádor from Bizet: Carmen’s 3/4 act opera.
-The Klipsch subwoofer performed great.
-We could hear full-bodied, powerful and clear bass, the wind and other instruments also sounded perfect, we experienced incredibly real sound, but at the same time the bass was controlled, it didn’t degrade the other frequency ranges either.
-Then we moved on to other genres and eras, Dua Lipa’s current hit, Pysical, sounded.
-In this case, we were not disappointed either, the bass radiated by the subwoofer was penetrating, natural, and the sound was not distorted at high volume.
-Subwoofers play a very important role in cinemas, so it is worth choosing them carefully.
-Starring the matinée idol, Jason Momoa, we played the 2018 film Aquaman.
-The sounds of Klipsch’s subwoofer gave a perfectly real feel, the splash of water sounded as lifelike as if the character had crashed into the water in our immediate vicinity.
-The music inserts and sound effects were also absolutely clear and detailed.
+We started testing the subwoofer with classical music.
+We listened to the song Torreador from Bizet’s Carmen 3/4 act opera.
+The Klipsch subwoofer performed wonderfully.
+We could hear full-bodied, powerful and clear bass tones, the wind and other instruments sounded also perfect, witnessed an incredible faithful sound, at the same time a little too controlled, but it didn’t spoil the other frequency ranges.
+Then we put on some more recent music, and were not disappointed how Dua Lipa’s hit, Pysical, sounded: the bass tones radiated by the subwoofer were penetrating, natural, and no distortions noted at high volumes.
+Subwoofers usually play a very decisive role in home cinemas performance, therefore, we shall be cautious when choosing one.
+Following the audio test we screened the movie Aquaman from 2018 starring the matinée idol Jason Momoa.
+The sounds of Klipsch’s subwoofer gave a perfectly realistic feeling winding us too, the splashing of water sounded as naturalistic as in real life, as if the protagonist had jumped into the water in our immediate vicinity.
+The soundtracks and sound effects were also absolutely clear and detailed.

 Advantages and disadvantages